top of page

 1581038566278.jpeg

-Alexis Brantly is a 4th year PhD student at Drexel University College of Medicine in the Microbiology and Immunology PhD program.
-Alexis joined the Nonnemacher lab in 2021 and began to work with Dr. Gaskill and the Gaskill lab soon after due to her interest in high content imaging.
-Who is her PhD co-mentor.
+Alexis Brantly is a 5th year PhD candidate at Drexel University College of Medicine in the Microbiology and Immunology PhD program.
+Alexis joined the Nonnemacher lab in 2021 and began to work with the Gaskill lab soon after due to her interest in high content imaging, with Dr. Gaskill becoming a co-mentor.
 Alexis focuses on examining viral dynamics in different types of myeloid cells such as hMDM and Kupffer cells using high content imaging, defining infectious phenotypes and changes in the progression of infection during ART and in response to comorbid infection with hepatitis B.

-Tofunmi Oteju is a 3rd year Ph.D. student PhD student at Drexel University College of Medicine in the Pharmacology and Physiology PhD program.
-She joined the lab in June 2022 and primarily studies the molecular mechanisms by which stimulants such as cocaine and methamphetamine increase HIV replication in macrophages.
-She is also developing the differentiation for iPSC-dervied macrophages and other iPSC-derived myeloid cells.
+Tofunmi Oteju is a 4th year Ph.D. candidate at Drexel University College of Medicine in the Pharmacology and Physiology PhD program.
+She joined the lab in June 2022 and primarily studies the molecular mechanisms by which stimulants, specifically cocaine, increase HIV replication in human microglia.
+These studies primarily use iPSC derived microglia, along with iPSC derived macrophages and primary monocyte derived macrophages. .

-Yash Agarwal is a 3rd year M.D. / Ph.D. student in the Pharmacology and Physiology program.
-He joined the lab in the spring of 2023, and is focused on the development of syngeneic dopamine neuron - microglia co-cultures that will be used to examine the interactive impact of stimulant evoked dopamine and HIV on neuronal health and function.
-He is also working on a collaborative project with the Fox lab at UNMC examining how T-cells can transfer HIV infection to microglia.
+Yash Agarwal is a 4th year M.D. / Ph.D. candidate in the Pharmacology and Physiology program.
+He joined the lab in the spring of 2023, and is is collaborating with the Qiang lab in the Department of Neuroscience and Anatomy to develop and characterize HIV infection of iPSC derived human brain organoids and assembloids that will be used to examine the interactive impact of stimulant evoked dopamine and HIV on neuronal health and function.
+He is also collaborating with the Matt Lab to optimize the recovery and growth of macrophages from PBMC frozen from distinct cohorts to be used in the analysis of the impact of depression and anti-depressants in innate immune function.

 We are always looking for motivated and passionate HIV researchers and neuroimmunologists, so if you are interested in a position in the Gaskill lab, please contact me.